 Increasing either the force or the velocity within a movement increases the overall power of that movement.
 Take the vertical jump for example.
 It demands high force and velocity generated from rapid knee and hip extension.
 The speed variable of the equation relies heavily on neural factors, genetics, the training age of the athlete, and jumping technique.
 These factors are difficult to alter as compared to the strength of the athlete.
 A solid strength training program will directly improve the force behind the hip and knee extension by building strength in the squat.
 This is why squats are a primary tool used by coaches like Mike Favre.

-Mike Favre: "I put a great deal of time into developing their (collegiate athletes) max strength, especially with squats, in order to improve their vertical jump.
+Mike Favre: "I put a great deal of time into developing my collegiate athletes' max strength, especially with squats, in order to improve their vertical jump.
 For starters, there is the obvious similarity between squatting and jumping actions.
 Enhancing the force production capabilities during hip and knee flexion and extension (as seen in both squatting and jumping) is important for jumping."

 But while improving overall strength is important, it is the RELATIVE amount of strength that is truly critical.
 Squatting 350 pounds while weighing 250 pounds doesn't have the same power output that squatting 300 pounds at 170 pounds has.
 Because strength is only one piece of the equation for power, simply having a huge squat doesn't correlate to having an impressive vertical.